 The city is a maze of alleyways, cobbled stoned streets, old churches, crumbling buildings, but beautiful, trams rushing by filled with business people, children, old folks, nuns, and everyday life.
 It is a city meant for walking, exploring, and losing yourself.
 Tuck into a small street, explore a new gallery, a cafe serving strong coffee or maybe listen to some jazz before doing a little shopping.
 Grab a traditional meal of codfish or beef steak with a mound of crispy fries.
 The new compliments the old here in Lisbon and there is life around every corner.

-We did take a day trip out of Lisbon, one to Belem and the other to Sintra.
-Belem is a coastal city where the monument to the Discoveries is located; it is an easy not to mention scenic tram ride away from Lisbon.
+We did take two separate day trips out of Lisbon, one to Belem and the other to Sintra.
+Belem is a coastal city where the monument to the Discoveries is located; it is easy not to mention scenic tram ride away from Lisbon.
 The monument is worth spending some time at just wandering around and learning of the Portuguese exploration.
 We also took a stroll through the Mosteiro dos Jeronimos, which was an old monastery founded in 1501.
 It is now a Unesco World Heritage Site.
 One cannot leave Belem without a pastry stop at Pasteis de Belem for their famous egg tarts (we decided the ones at Pastelaria Orion were still the best).
 If you are lucky enough, we weren’t, to score a reservation at the only Michelin starred restaurant in Portugal you should try to hit Feitoria.
 Instead, we opted for a lovely fish heavy lunch at Floresta, which offered wonderful service and very fresh fish.